 How do I expunge my record?

-Dismissals: 30 days from Closing date of the case.
+Dismissals: 30 days from closing date of the case.
 You may begin expungement proceedings, but the charge won't be expunged until 30 days have run from the date of closing.

 On most other cases, you must wait three (3) years from the case closing date with the EXCEPTION of Driving Under the Influence of Alcohol or Drugs and Alcohol Related Reckless convictions.
 The time period on those types of charges are ten (10) years from the closing date of the case.
 Step 1 on the Expungement Info webpage will give you the timeframes for the waiting periods for misdemeanors and infractions.

 If you have any other questions regarding expungements, please contact the Court.